googleapis/google-cloud-java/java-bare-metal-solution/README.md

 You'll need to obtain the `google-cloud-bare-metal-solution` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-bare-metal-solution` as a dependency in your code.

-## About Bare Metal SOlution
+## About Bare Metal Solution

-[Bare Metal SOlution][product-docs] Bring your Oracle workloads to Google Cloud with Bare Metal Solution and jumpstart your cloud journey with minimal risk.
+[Bare Metal Solution][product-docs] Bring your Oracle workloads to Google Cloud with Bare Metal Solution and jumpstart your cloud journey with minimal risk.

-See the [Bare Metal SOlution client library docs][javadocs] to learn how to use this Bare Metal SOlution Client Library.
+See the [Bare Metal Solution client library docs][javadocs] to learn how to use this Bare Metal Solution Client Library.